transcom/mymove/docs/adr/0020-ssn-use.md

 * `+` _Easily referenced by all stakeholders (pro)_ : just like airline codes!
 * `-` _Creates a number which needs to be referenced by additional government databases (con)_ : we would need to link to government databases (specifically, to Orders and Accounting), and integration is hard + time consuming.

-### _Relying on DODID_
+### _Relying on EDIPI_

-Linking DODID and SSN to each other through a different gov database
+Linking EDIPI and SSN to each other through a different gov database

 * `+` _Diminishes attack surface for identity theft (pro)_ : not using SSNs prevents movers from seeing the number, as well as lessening the impact if the database ever experiences a breach.
-* `+` _DODIDs are already present in most DOD databases (pro)_ : easy to reference and cross-reference, including with finance, so long as the service member has a DODID.
+* `+` _EDIPIs are already present in most DOD databases (pro)_ : easy to reference and cross-reference, including with finance, so long as the service member has a DODID.
-* `-` _DODIDs are not printed on every branch's orders (con)_ : we cannot consistently use them across the branches of service as of yet, as they do not appear on all orders.
+* `-` _EDIPIs are not printed on every branch's orders (con)_ : we cannot consistently use them across the branches of service as of yet, as they do not appear on all orders.

 ### _Using SSNs temporarily_

-Use DODIDs where possible and as rolled out, but use SSNs where they don't appear.
+Use EDIPIs where possible and as rolled out, but use SSNs where they don't appear.

 * `+` _Diminishes attack surface for identity theft (pro)_ : not using SSNs when possible prevents all movers from seeing the number, as well as lessening the impact if the database ever experiences a breach.
 * `+` _Still allows some attack surface for identity theft (con)_ : some service members will still be at risk
-* `+` _DODIDs are already present in most DOD databases (pro)_ : easy to reference and cross-reference, including with finance, so long as the service member has a DODID.
+* `+` _EDIPIs are already present in most DOD databases (pro)_ : easy to reference and cross-reference, including with finance, so long as the service member has a DODID.
-* `+` _Finance can access accounts of members who do not have a DODID associated with their orders (pro)_ : and not everyone has a DODID on their Orders.
+* `+` _Finance can access accounts of members who do not have a EDIPI associated with their orders (pro)_ : and not everyone has a DODID on their Orders.

 ### _Using SSNs permanently_